How Much Longer Should Stock Investors Dance Near The Fire Pit?

 American consumers are financially strained.
 One indication?
 Card defaults rose from 2.81% back in November to 3.53% in May.
 Meanwhile, the expansion of credit by cards as well as by autos has slowed to the point of contraction.

 Some would have you believe that low headline unemployment (4.4%) is translating into increased consumption and increased demand for goods or services.
-Yet tepid GDP data demonstrate otherwise.
-One explanation is that nominal wage growth would need to grow in the 3.5%-4.0% range to compensate for the loss of purchasing power from inflation.
+Yet, tepid GDP data demonstrate otherwise.
+One explanation is that nominal wage growth would need to grow in the 3.5-4.0% range to compensate for the loss of purchasing power from inflation.
 However, wages have struggled to make any progress over the last 18 months.

 If things were any better in the corporate world, you would not know it from federal tax receipts.
 They are shrinking on a year-over-year basis.
 Keep in mind, tax receipts would be indicative of faster or slower income creation.
 The recent slowdown, then, points to economic fragility.